Learnosity/learnosity-demos/README.md

 ## Documentation

-More API documentation is available at the [Learnosity Reference site](http://reference.learnosity.com)
+More API documentation is available at the [Learnosity Developer Documentation](https://help.learnosity.com/hc/en-us/categories/16266193425053)

 ## PHP dependency management using Composer